guptaNswati/1B-java-project08_team04/ProjectProposal.md

 For the years we will tell the user that we have subcription data of countries starting from 1960-2012.
 So, user can choose which year's data to be graphed for a more detailed analysis.

 The name of the classes you will use to implement the interactions:
-CursorDataPoint and UIMenu.
+CursorDataPoint, CountryMenu, and YearMenu.
 CursorDataPoint that will implement MouseListener and when a data point on the graph will be clicked it will show the x and y value of those data points.
-UIMenu that will implement MouseListener and have a drop down checklist for names of countries  and years to be graphed.
+CountryMenu and YearMenu will implement MouseListener and have a drop down checklist for names of countries  and years to be graphed.